zachleat/zachleat.com/web/_posts/2016-01-04-critical-webfonts.md

 ## The Next Iteration: Critical FOFT

-This method builds on the Flash of Faux Text (FOFT) using a two stages loading process (sounds like rocket science), but instead of a full Roman web font in the first stage, it loads a small subset of the Roman web font, in this case with only the upper case and lower case alphabetic characters.
+This method builds on the Flash of Faux Text (FOFT) using a two stages loading process (sounds like, but is not actually rocket science), but instead of a full Roman web font in the first stage, it loads a small subset of the Roman web font, in this case with only the upper case and lower case alphabetic characters.
 You could optionally include numbers here as well.

 I have implemented this technique live on my web site.
 Here I use four webfonts: Lato Roman, Lato Bold, Lato Italic, and Lato Bold Italic.